-A New York native, Marone spent 10 years in Hawaii, immersed in island culture and learning first-hand about the Hawaiian concept of “Ohana,” which describes a close-knit community that operates as a family.
+A New York native, owner Aimee Marone spent 10 years in Hawaii, immersed in island culture and learning first-hand about the concept of “Ohana,” which describes a close-knit community that operates as a family.
 When Marone and her mother, Rita, decided to open a restaurant, this concept of extended family was at the heart of it—a place for community to gather and bond over great cuisine.

 “I wanted an area that was Ohana-based—mom-and-pop shops, art-based, neighbor-helping-neighbor—the small community vibe that I felt could really grow and embrace the idea that I was looking for,” says Marone.
 The café found a home on Partition Street in quaint downtown Saugerties.
 The menu centers around Hawaiian and French-inspired cuisine like fruity crepes and slow-roasted pork and pineapple.